MegaBitmap/UDPBD-for-XEBP/Sync-App-Source/Needed-for-Release/README.txt

   * **Emulate DVD-DL**- When enabled, neutrino will emulate the data structure of a dual-layer DVD.
 This option is required for DVD9 images that have been modified to fit a DVD5.
   * **Fix Buffer Overrun**- Fixes a compatibility issue present in a very small number of games.
   * **GSM Field Mode**- Force the Graphics Synthesizer to use a specific field scanning mode.
-    * Defualt - Use the game's default video mode.
+    * Default - Use the game's default video mode.
     * Progressive - Use the progressive scan equivalent of the game's default video mode.
 This is 480p for NTSC titles and 576p for PAL.
   * **GSM Frame Mode**- Force the Graphics Synthesizer to use a specific frame height.
-    * Defualt - Use the game's default video mode.
+    * Default - Use the game's default video mode.
     * 240p/288p - Use native 240p.
     * 480p/576p - Use line-doubled 240p in progressive scan.
   * **GSM Frame Mode**- Select between three different field-flipping types.